galk32/exploratoryDataAnalysis-Project2/README.md

 # exploratoryDataAnalysis-Project2

-This folder contains five R scripts for a Coursera project2(exploratory Data Analysis) and the plots(png files) made by these scripts.
+This folder contains five R scripts for a Coursera project2(exploratory Data Analysis) and the plots(png files)which were made by these scripts.

 ##-----------------------------------------------------------------------------------------------------------------------------